rdkcentral/Lightning/README.md

 Specify your own vertex and fragment shaders on a branch of the render tree, to create cool pixel/lighting/3d/displacement/etc effects.

-**Concise syntax**

-We use javascript object notation to set and 'patch' multiple properties at once, improving readability and reducing the amount of LOCs.

-**Browser and NodeJS support**

-The framework comes with modern browser support (requires WebGL and ES6) and NodeJS support (WebGL is proxied to a OpenGL ES2 context).

 ## Installation

 ### Browser